Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/06-page.md

 <div class="divider-heading"></div>

-You can specify the number of `cols` and `rows` through the appropriate attributes.
-This changes the size of the displayed element, as well as how text will look when typed.
+In a textarea, one can specify the number of columns and rows, but using the following attributes `cols` and `rows`.
+These attributes change the size of the displayed element, as well as how text looks when typed.

 - `cols` is the width of the textarea in character widths (i.e. this is the number of characters that will fit from left to right).
 - `rows` is the number of visible lines.